galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >
 >    > ### III.
 Source Information
 >    >
->    > Gather all source information (an example is shown below), which are needed when you follow [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank) to deposit the 5 column table file and the DNA FASTA file to Genbank.
+>    > Gather all source information (source info example is shown below), which are needed when you follow [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank) to deposit the 5 column table file and the DNA FASTA file to Genbank.
 >    >
 >    > ![](../../images/Apollo-record-to-Genbank-screenshots/6-source-info.PNG)
 >    >